Macroeconomic Data Transformations Matter

 0.2cm

 {\sc \textbf{Recap}.} We summarize our setup in Table \ref{sum_table}.
-We have five basic sets of transformations to feed the approximation of $f_Z^*$: (1) single-period differences and growth rates following \cite{mccracken2016fred} ($X_t$ and their lags), (2) principal components of $X_t$ ($F_t$ and their lags), (3) variables in levels ($H_t$ and their lags), (4) moving average factors of $X_t$ ($MAF_t$) and (5) sets of simple moving averages of $X_t$ ($MARX_t$).
-We consider several forecasting models in order to approximate the true functional form: Autoregressive (AR), Factor Model (FM, \`{a} la \cite{stock2002forecasting}), Adaptive Lasso (AL), Elastic Net (EN), Linear Boosting (LB), Random Forest (RF) and Boosted Trees (BT).
+We have five basic sets of transformations to feed the approximation of $f_Z^*$: (1) single-period differences and growth rates following \cite{mccracken2016fred} ($X_t$ and their lags), (2) principal components of $X_t$ ($F_t$ and their lags), (3) variables in levels ($H_t$ and their lags), (4) moving average factors of $X_t$ ($MAF_t$), and (5) sets of simple moving averages of $X_t$ ($MARX_t$).
+We consider several forecasting models in order to approximate the true functional form: Autoregressive (AR), Factor Model (FM, \`{a} la \cite{stock2002forecasting}), Adaptive Lasso (AL), Elastic Net (EN), Linear Boosting (LB), Random Forest (RF), and Boosted Trees (BT).
+Lastly, we apply those specifications to forecasting both direct and path-average targets.
 The details on forecasting models are presented in Appendix \ref{sec:models}.

 Furthermore, most ML methodologies that handle well high-dimensional data perform some form or another of variable selection.
-For instance, RF evaluates a certain fraction of predictors at each split and select the most potent one.
-Lasso selects relevant predictors and shrinks others perfectly to 0.
+For instance, RF evaluates a certain fraction of predictors at each split and selects the most potent one.
+Lasso selects relevant predictors and shrinks others perfectly to zero.
 By rotating $X$, we can get these algorithms (and others) to perform restriction/transformation selection.
-Thus, one should not refrain from studying different combinations of $f_Z$'s.\footnote{Notwithstanding, some authors have noted that a trade-off emerges between how focused a RF is and its robustness via diversification. \cite{borup2020targeting} sometimes get improvements over plain RF by adding a Lasso pre-processing step to trim $X$.} As a result, all the combinations of $f_Z$ thereof are admissible, and 15 of them are included in the exercise.
+Thus, one should not refrain from studying different combinations of $f_Z$'s.\footnote{Notwithstanding, some authors have noted that a trade-off emerges between how focused a RF is and its robustness via diversification. \cite{borup2020targeting} sometimes get improvements over plain RF by adding a Lasso pre-processing step to trim $X$.} As a result, all the combinations of $f_Z$ thereof are admissible and 16 of them are included in the exercise.
 Moreover, there is a long-standing worry that well-accepted transformations may lead to some over-differenced $X_k$'s \citep{mccracken2020fred}.
-Including MARX or MAF (which are both specific partial sums of lags) with $X$ can be seen as bridging the gap between a first-difference and keeping $H_k$ in levels.
+Including MARX or MAF (which are both specific partial sums of lags) with $X$ can be seen as bridging the gap between a first difference and keeping $H_k$ in levels.
 Hence, interacting many $f_Z$ is not only statistically feasible, but econometrically desirable given the sizable uncertainty surrounding what is a "proper" transformation of the raw data \citep{choi2015almost}.